Anomalies, Representations, and Self-Supervision: Results

 \subsection{Comparison of methods}

 We compare the methods using the ROC (Receiver Operating Characteristic) curves, the SI (Significance Improvement) curves, and the AUC (Area Under the ROC Curve).
 The baseline we compare to is the AutoEncoder trained on raw kinematic data.
 We present results using the CLR method without anomaly-augmentations ($\loss_\text{CLR}$), and the CLR method with anomaly-augmentations (both $\loss_{\text{AnomCLR}}$ and $\loss_{\text{AnomCLR}}^+$).
 So we have 4 methods in total to compare.
-For all results on the raw data we have trained 5 AutoEncoder networks and taken the central value and the error estimation from the mean and standard deviation of the results.
-For the CLR methods we also aggregate over 5 different runs, where in each run we train a different transformer network and a different AutoEncoder.
+For all results on the raw data we have trained five AutoEncoder networks and taken the central value and the error estimation from the mean and standard deviation of the results.
+For the CLR methods we also aggregate over five different CLR runs, where for each run we train a different transformer network and three different AutoEncoders.
+We then take the central value and the standard deviation for the error estimate.
 The CLR representations have a dimension of $160$ and where anomaly-augmentations are used we have used them all as outlined in \cref{sec:applicationeventlevel}.

 In \cref{fig:results1} we present AnomalyCLR results using $\loss_{\text{AnomCLR}}^+$ and see that it leads to significant improvements over the raw data representations, not only in the AUC but also at all signal efficiencies.
 In the Significance Improvement (SI) curves we also see large improvements, with the SI being between $\sim3.5\!-\!4$ for $A\rightarrow4l$ and $h^+$.